 I've recently shared the below recommendations at one of the startups ramp-up workshops I've hosted, and would like to re-share them here.

-- For me, honesty and transparency in business are a must.
+For me, honesty and transparency in business are a must.
 Startups that don’t put ethics first often fail very badly.
 However, if the business environment thrives on unethical standards, this can be a hindrance.
-AlmaMater is a projects we developed for application process and grade transparency between students and professors within Ukrainian universities.
+AlmaMater is a mobile app developed for application process and grade transparency between students and professors within Ukrainian universities.
 The schools bought the program, but never implemented it, because the system, unfortunately, thrives on that lack of transparency.

-- A good startup founder usually does not make a great CEO.
-Therefore, it is normal for a founder to leave the company with about 15% share, with the remaining being “diluted” among other founding management and investors.
+A good startup founder usually does not make a great CEO.
+Therefore, it is normal for a founder to leave the app development company with about 15% share, with the remaining being “diluted” among other founding management and investors.

 Hope my tips will be useful.
 I'm always open to any questions, please feel free to ask them as comments below.